Questions and Answers for Practitioners Regarding the New Official Prescription Program

 Q. What new law has recently been passed that affects how practitioners write prescriptions for their patients?

-A. A new Section 21 of the Public Health Law requires that by April 19, 2006, all prescriptions (both for controlled substances and non-controlled substances) written in New York State be issued on an official New York State prescription form, the same form that was previously required for prescribing Schedule II and Benzodiazepine controlled substances.
+A. A new Section 21 of the Public Health Law requires that by April 19, 2006, all strong>prescriptions (both for controlled substances and non-controlled substances) written in New York State be issued on an official New York State prescription form, the same form that was previously required for prescribing Schedule II and Benzodiazepine controlled substances.

 Q. What is the purpose of the new law?